 Spoiler alert...the fishing was really tough.
 We saw literally hundreds of fish, but they simply wouldn't eat.
 I managed to jump two, I think Bubba jumped a couple, but we didn't boat any over the course of two days.
 That, however, is not what this essay is about...read on.

 The first day on the skiff, we cast to DOZENS of fish with very little success.
 It was TOUGH.
-Even Rob and John were lamenting about the case of lockjaw these fish had contracted.
-Late that afternoon, after much much debate about tides, fly patterns and weather conditions, the discussion turned a bit snarky when Rob insinuated something to the effect of "maybe if you knew what you were doing you would have more success".
+Even Rob and Bubba were lamenting about the case of lockjaw these fish had contracted.
+Late that afternoon, after much debate about tides, fly patterns and weather conditions, the discussion turned a bit snarky when Rob insinuated something to the effect of "maybe if you knew what you were doing you would have a better chance of getting one of these fish to eat".
 It was a good-natured jab at Bubba ...the kind of jab that two anglers who have been fishing together for almost twenty years throw at each other regularly both on and off the water.
-Bubba looked back at Rob, and replied: "well if you think you can do better why don't you get your (insert expletive) off the (insert expletive) poling platform and come down here and show us".
+Bubba looked back at Rob, and retorted, "well if you think you can do better why don't you get off the poling platform and come down here and show us".
 What I witnessed next in the span of about 10 seconds, forever altered my perception about high-performance fly fishing.

-Without saying a word, Rob jammed the push pole in the sand, tied off the boat, leaped down off the platform and grabbed the AllStar 11wt.
-Almost as if it were scripted, a school of large fish was making their way under the bridge and across the flat.
-Rob stripped more line on to the deck in anticipation of the oncoming confrontation.
-As the string of Tarpon approached, Rob made two false casts and shot almost a hundred feet of line that penetrated the stiff ocean side breeze like a laser.
-As the fly hit the water, he began short, smooth strips and almost immediately a five-footer broke from the safety of the school and inhaled the fly.
+Without saying a word, Rob jammed the push pole in the sandy bottom, tied off the skiff, leaped down off the platform and grabbed the AllStar 11wt.
+Almost as if it were scripted, a school of large fish were making their way under the bridge and across the oceanside flat.
+Rob stripped more line on to the deck in anticipation of the oncoming rumble.
+As the string of Tarpon approached, Rob made two very quick, very concise false casts and shot almost a hundred feet of line that penetrated the stiff ocean side breeze like a laser.
+As the fly hit the water, he began short, smooth strips and almost immediately a five-footer broke away from the safety of the school and inhaled the fly.
 The water erupted as he strip set the hook, causing the fish to go completely airborne in classic Tarpon style.
 The fish jumped one more time and to Rob's dismay threw the hook on the second jump.
-Having proved his point, and not wanting to rub salt in the wound, he immediately handed the rod back to Bubba, and jumped back up on the poling platform, again without so much as uttering a word.
+Again, without so much as uttering a word he immediately handed the rod back to Bubba, jumped back up on the poling platform, and continued the hunt.
 Truth be known, nothing more really needed to be said.
 One cast, one fish, point proven.

 I have not seen or spoke to Rob since July of 2003.
 I doubt he remembers me, or that incident on the deck of his skiff almost 16 years ago.
-It was, however, one of those special experiences that is still burned in my memory banks, and still drives my desire to become not only a better caster but a better overall angler as a whole.
-Rob has since gone on to much success as a Guide, Tournament fisherman, and TV show host.
-Most recently with the hugely popular series, The SeaHunter.
+It was, however, one of those indelible experiences that is permanently etched into my memory banks, and still drives my desire to become not only a better caster but also a better overall angler.
+Rob has since gone on to much success as a Guide, Tournament fisherman, and TV show host, most recently with the hugely popular series, The SeaHunter.
 Having had the privilege of witnessing his talent from a front row seat on his skiff, its been a lot of fun watching his career blossom.

 As for Bubba, he is now in his 70s and is still one of my best friends.
 This past January I spent two days with him at his farm over in East Texas.
-One evening as we consumed an adult libation around a roaring fire, I asked Bubba if he remembered that incident back in 2003.
-He replied, "Yes I remember it very well....but I also remember when Rob went zero for thirty in one day and the Tarpon got the best of him!"
+One evening as we consumed a post dinner libation around a roaring fire, I asked Bubba if he remembered that incident back in 2003.
+He replied, "Yes I remember it very well....but I also remember when Rob went zero for thirty in one day and the Tarpon even got the best of him!"

 You can watch past seasons of The Sea Hunter here: www.robfordyce.com